 Undergraduate members of the Alpha of Wisconsin Chapter of Phi Beta Kappa are elected in their junior or senior years upon recommendation of the Membership Committee that meets each Fall.
 The local chapter adheres to the national organization’s membership guidelines and stipulations.

 Membership in Phi Beta Kappa is by invitation only (there is no application process).
-Women and men whose superlative scholastic accomplishments reveal breadth of exploration and depth of achievement in a broad range of the liberal arts are invited to membership in the Society.
+L&S students whose superlative scholastic accomplishments reveal breadth of exploration and depth of achievement in a broad range of the liberal arts are invited to membership in the Society.

 Minimum requirements for consideration include: